 How do you test for bladder cancer?

 A cystoscopy is the best method for evaluating the bladder and the urethra.
 A long, thin camera called a cystoscope is inserted through the urethra.
-At Sharp Grossmont, urologists now have access to an advanced blue light cystoscope that enables them to detect more tumors as they look through the device.
+At Sharp Grossmont and Sharp Memorial, urologists now have access to an advanced blue light cystoscope that enables them to detect more tumors as they look through the device.
 If an abnormality is found, the doctor can take a small tissue sample for further examination.
 In addition, a sample of urine from the bladder is sent for analysis of the cells to determine if any are cancerous.

 How is bladder cancer treated?